Constantine Simonides: Life

 In 1854 and 1855 Simonides tried unsuccessfully to sell some manuscripts for the British Museum and the Bodleian Library.
 Thomas Phillipps was a less critical purchaser and bought for the Phillipps Library at Cheltenham some manuscripts.
 In 1855 he visited Berlin and Leipzig.
 He informed Wilhelm Dindorf that he owned a palimpsest of Uranius.
 After this was exposed as a forgery, the print run was destroyed by Oxford University Press after a small number of copies had been sold.

 On 13 September 1862, in an article of The Guardian, he claimed that he was the real author of the Codex Sinaiticus and that he wrote it in 1839.
 According to him it was "the one poor work of his youth".
 According to Simonides, he visited Sinai in 1852 and saw the codex.
 Henry Bradshaw, a scholar, did not believe his claims.

 Simonides questioned many official scientific positions accepted by scholars.
 He did not respect any scholars.

 He interpreted Egyptian hieroglyphics in different ways from Champollion and other Egyptologists.
 He tried to prove that his method of interpreting Egyptian hieroglyphics was superior.
 He placed the death of Irenaeus at 292 (c.
 130 – c.
 200).
 Also, in many other complicated questions he had his own, usually controversial, point of view, but after ascribing the authorship of the Codex Sinaiticus to himself, the rest of his credibility was destroyed by the British press.

 The Artemidorus Papyrus

 In 2006 a papyrus book-roll was exhibited at Turin which appeared to be part of Book II of the lost Geographical Descriptions of Artemidorus Ephesius.
 It was exhibited again in Berlin in 2008.
 It has been argued by Luciano Canfora that the manuscript is the work of Constantine Simonides.
 Richard Janko also believes that the roll is a forgery.
+Following the controversy about its authenticity, the papyrus has been tested with the radiocarbon method, which produced a date between 40 BCE and 130 CE with a 95.4% level of confidence.
+The chemical composition of the ink has been analysed and has been found to be consistent with what we know of the ink produced in that time.
+After examining the text of the papyrus and the data of the radiometric analyses, the philologist Giambattista D'Alessio concluded that "the identification of this papyrus as a forgery by Constantine Simonides involves a great deal of altogether fantastic ad hoc hypothetical constructions that, far from providing a more economical explanation of the evidence, force their advocates into more and more implausible fictions".